SkylineCommunications/dataminer-docs/connector-help/connector_help/Astro_U116_Edge_PAL.md

 HTTP connector to monitor the **Astro U116 Edge PAL** device.

-This connector also contains a SNMP interface to receive traps from the device and polls some network information.
+This connector also contains an SNMP interface to receive traps from the device and polls some network information.

 ### Version Info